Welcome to the Propeller Provider Portal! Here’s a brief overview to help you get started. Let’s go over each section one by one:

 - Asthma control for the last 7 days

-Propeller uses (USA-based) NHLBI guidelines and a patient’s reliever usages to calculate their asthma control score.
-For more specific information on each score, go to our FAQ page.
+Propeller uses NHLBI guidelines and a patient’s reliever usages to calculate their asthma control score.
+For more specific information on each score, have a look at our FAQ page.

-- Rescue use for the last 7 days
+- Reliever use for the last 7 days

 - Adherence for the last 7 days

 Propeller calculates adherence based on a patient’s daily schedule.
-If a patient is supposed to take 2 doses a day, but has only taken one for the past week, for example, their weekly adherence would be 50%, or 7/14.
+If a patient is supposed to take two doses a day, but has only taken one for the past week, for example, their weekly adherence would be 50% or 7/14.

 - Last sync with reliever sensor

-Indicates the most recent time the Bluetooth™ wireless technology sensor on the patient’s rescue inhaler is synced to our database.
-The Propeller sensors automatically syncs with our database every 2-3 hours independent of medication use.
-If the sensor has not been synced for 7 days in a row, the patient is automatically moved to the Inactive category to better keep track of them.
+Indicates the most recent time the Bluetooth™ wireless technology sensor on the patient’s reliever inhaler was synced to our database.
+The Propeller sensors automatically sync with our database every 2-3 hours independent of medication use.
+If the sensor has not synced for 7 days in a row, the patient is automatically moved to the Inactive category to better keep track of them.